dendronhq/dendron-site/vault/pkg.dendron-next-server.arch.md

 - webviews
 - treeviews

 Treeviews are components in the sidepanel, webviews are views that are revealed using a command (eg. `Dendron: Configure`).
-The mechanism of rendering both views are similar and described below.
+The mechanism of rendering both views are similar.

+## Components

+## LifeCycle

+### Startup
 1. User initiates the view by opening the tree view or issuing the UI command
 1. This brings up a webview with the following [code](https://github.com/dendronhq/dendron/blob/master/packages/plugin-core/src/views/utils.ts)
     ```html